 Folegandros is a perfect destination if you want to enjoy a quiet break away from the tourist crowds.
 Only 300 people reside on this little island, and the three villages that are situated here – Ano Merià, Karavostasi, and Chora, are considered as being among the most beautiful in the Cyclades.

 The beaches of Folegandros are uncrowded and neither serviced nor ‘ruined’ by the presence of sunbeds, beach bars, and facilities.
 To reach the majority of the island’s beaches, you must be prepared to walk a little, or to take a sea taxi.

 The Greek city of Patras has an interesting history and is named after King Patreas who ruled Achaïa during the period around 1100 BC.
 Patras has been occupied for thousands of years, and several notable ruins and historical sites are scattered around the city.
-Be sure to stop by the Roman Odeon amphitheater, the medieval castle of Patras, and the Patras archaeological museum.

 If you are considering paying Patras a visit, the best time to explore Greece’s third city is during Springtime, when the Patras Carnival (Apokries) comes to town.
 This is one of the most important festivals in Greece, and sees the streets filled with performers, musicians, and papier-mache floats.